mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Eigenvector Centrality

-The "igraph::eigen_centrality" function can be calculated for simple networks with and without isolates, directed networks, and weighted networks.
+The `igraph::eigen_centrality` function can be calculated for simple networks with and without isolates, directed networks, and weighted networks.
 By default scores are scaled such that the maximum score of 1.
-You can turn this scaling of by using the "scale=FALSE" argument.
+You can turn this scaling of by using the `scale = FALSE` argument.
 This function automatically detects whether a network object is directed or weighted but you can also call edge attributes to specify a particular weight attribute.
 By default this function outputs many other features of the analysis such as the number of steps toward convergence and the number of iterations but if you just want the centrality results you can use the atomic vector call to \$vector.

 ```r